 The movement for real democracy is growing – get involvedSometimes it helps to let the facts speak for themselves.
 When the ERS tweeted the number of votes it took to elect each MP – by party – after December’s election, it quickly went viral....Posted 02 Mar 2020

-What is proportional representation?Parties from across the political spectrum are lining up against Westminster’s voting system and calling for proportional representation, but what does that term mean?
+What is proportional representation?Lots of people think the way we vote in the UK isn’t fair.
+They want something called proportional representation.
+But what does that mean?
 There are lots of different ways to decide who gets to...Posted 06 Dec 2019

 Where is proportional representation used in the UK?Westminster’s voting system is well and truly broken.
 The system with which we elect our MPs is struggling to produce fair and representative results.
 The 2017 General Election showed that, for the third time in a...Posted 05 Nov 2019